Asteski/WinMac/README.md

 Keep in mind that StartAllBack is not a free software and requires license to run permanently.
 Free version will stop working after 100 days.

 WinMac is not planned to be used for business/earning purposes.
-If you're not okay with me using your software by installing it (using Winget) with Powershell deployment script, please let me know!
+If you're not okay with me using your software by installing it (using Winget) with Powershell deployment script, please let me know.

 Enjoy and support my work by giving feedback and contributing to the project!